DylanCStack/php-word-frequency/README.md

     Inputs chosen to match exactly once so as not to break after later code refactoring.

 3. The program will return how many times a given sequence of characters appear in a string.
-    * Input: "wasted": "Almost nothing was more annoying than having our wasted time wasted on something not worth wasting it on." //example found online, quote from "Then We Came to the End" by Joshua Ferris.
+    * Input: "wasted": "Almost nothing was more annoying than having our wasted time wasted on something not worth wasting it on."
+        * Example found online, quote from "Then We Came to the End" by Joshua Ferris.
-    * Output: 3
+    * Output: 2
     Inputs chosen to specifically match multiple times to show functionality.